Collecting Guide: 15 things you need to know about Fabergé

 One of Fabergé’s most significant competitors was the firm of Bolin.
 At its peak, Bolin supplied more to the Imperial Court than all other jewellers put together.
 The firm’s most valuable works include imperial tiaras and snuff-boxes.

 The British Royal Collection is one of the largest and most important collections to hold a significant number works by Fabergé.
 Acquired through the exchange of birthday and Christmas gifts between the Russian, Danish and British royal families, it is unique in its quality and range.
-Look out for Royal Collection Trust exhibitions featuring Fabergé: Russia: Royalty and the Romanovs ran from 9 November 2018 until 28 April 2019 to great acclaim.
+Fabergé in London: Romance to Revolution opens at the V&A until 8 May 2022.

 If you are in Russia, make sure to visit the Fabergé Museum in St. Petersburg and the Kremlin Armoury in Moscow, both featuring as many as 20 Fabergé Easter eggs.